 A pretty youngster named Alison attends Camp Hurrah with a group of her buddies and her flirtatious boyfriend in order to train hard and become the best cheerleader to win the All State finals.
 Alison keeps having nightmares of murders that soon manifest themselves into reality.
 As more people get slashed by an unseen killer, Alison is unsure if it could be her who is cutting down the competition.

 The film takes off with some creative photography and a trippy nightmare scene that references A Nightmare on Elm Street heavily.
 This is a theme that is continued throughout, because the plot attempts to blur the lines between dream and reality in our heroine’s mind.
-It doesn’t take too long for the bodies to start turning up and there’s some very cool gore from Thomas Surprenent, including a shears through the head effect, which may have been included as a nod to Tony Maylem’s The Burning(?)
-A fairly large number of cheerleaders get sliced and you are meant to be guessing who the unseen killer could be, but you should work it out easily enough and it seems like a lazy attempt to hide his identity.
+It doesn’t take too long for the bodies to start turning up and there’s some very cool gore from Thomas Surprenent.
+This includes a gruesome ‘shears through the head’ effect, which may have been included as a nod to Tony Maylem’s The Burning(?)
+A fairly large number of cheerleaders get sliced and there’s the chance to guess who the unseen killer could be, but you should work it out easily enough and it seems like a lazy attempt to hide his identity.

-The VHS copy that I own looks lush with really bright colours and good use of the outdoor landscapes.
+The VHS copy that I own looks lush with really bright colours and crisp shots of the outdoor landscapes.
 Director John Quinn adds flair to some of the set pieces, but doesn’t really build any suspense, which would have turned the momentum up a notch.
-In fact the film reminded me very much of 1986′s Hell High, which also transcended its budget to look neat and well made, but just never got to grips with building the horror.
-The stagnated performances don’t help and all in all it ends with a unshakeable feeling of hollowness.
+In fact the film reminded me very much of 1986’s Hell High, which also transcended its budget to look neat and well made, but just never got to grips with building the horror.
+The stagnated performances don’t help to develop a genuine sense of involvement and this leaves the film with an unshakeable feeling of hollowness.

 Bloody Pom Poms has the odd moment of credibility and there’s some fun to be had with the gore and attractive women.
 Much like a non-alcoholic beer though, it only warms the taste buds in to knowing that it is a lame substitution for the real thing.
 A necessary addition for genre buffs, but it won’t turn non-believers.